TJ Friedl Preview, Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in MLB.
+- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks have a 4.58 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks have a 4.56 team ERA that ranks 22nd across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (157 total, 1.2 per game).
+- The Diamondbacks rank 18th in baseball in home runs allowed (158 total, 1.2 per game).

-- The righty last appeared on Saturday against the San Diego Padres, when he went 5 1/3 innings, allowing three earned runs while giving up five hits.
+- In his most recent appearance on Saturday against the San Diego Padres, the right-hander went seven scoreless innings while surrendering one hit.

+- The 24-year-old has put up an ERA of 6.13, with 8 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .281 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.